 Winter is almost here!
 Unfortunately, roofers do not have many options when it comes to where they perform their work.
 This means roofers will be exposed to the harsh winters in certain regions.
 We hope the tips provided in this article and part one will be helpful as you continue your roofing projects this winter season.

-Feel free to consult an attorney from Trent Cotney, P.A. if you have any concerns about winter safety and roof safety equipment.
+Feel free to consult an attorney from Cotney Construction Law if you have any concerns about winter safety and roof safety equipment.

 Protect Yourself From Falls

 Falling from heights is a major hazard in the roofing industry, so it is critical that you ensure your workers are protected from falls.
 Every worker should be knowledgeable about your fall protection plan.
 This includes a fall rescue plan should a worker fall off a roof.
 Clean ice off the ladders and scaffolding, and always employ the three-point rule when climbing a ladder.
 Be sure that guardrails are in place to help prevent falls as well.